 Rarely, the British Indian Ocean Territory is also considered a part of South Asia.
-The 1,000 or more atolls and islands of the Chagos Archipelago strung between Indonesia and Tanzania only amount to combined land area of 23 square miles!
+The 1,000 or more atolls and islands of the Chagos Archipelago strung between Indonesia and Tanzania only amount to a combined land area of 23 square miles!

 The United Nations’ Definition of South Asia

 Although most of the world simply says “South Asia,” the United Nations’ geoscheme for Asia labels the subregion as “Southern Asia.”
 The two terms can be used interchangeably.

 The United Nations’ definition of South Asia includes the eight countries listed above but also adds Iran for “statistical convenience.”
 Ordinarily, Iran is considered to be in Western Asia, although what countries are considered to be in Western Asia is an ongoing debate.

 South Asia, Not Southeast Asia

 South Asia and Southeast Asia are often confused with each other or used interchangeably, however, doing so is not correct.

-Although Myanmar has “observer” status in the SAARC and has applied to be a full member, it is currently a full member of the Association of Southeast Asian Nations (ASEAN).
+Although Myanmar currently has “observer” status in the SAARC and has applied to be a full member, it is currently a full member of the Association of Southeast Asian Nations (ASEAN).

 Some Interesting Facts About South Asia

 - India has the highest nominal GDP in South Asia (US $1,850 per capita), meanwhile Afghanistan’s per capita nominal GDP is only US $559.

 - The Maldives, a popular honeymoon destination in Asia, is the smallest country in Asia — both by land size and population.
-All islands combined provide 115 square miles for the 444,259 inhabitants.
+All islands combined provide only 115 square miles for the 444,259 inhabitants.
 The Maldives is considered under threat by rising sea levels caused by climate change.